 The products, which will be manufactured at the Hortolândia plant in the interior of São Paulo state, will be distributed in dosages of 0.25 mg (1 pen); 0.5 mg (1 pen), and 1 mg, with one and two pens.
 The 1 mg version currently represents 60% of the market.

-The first sale will be around 350,000 units, which will uniformly supply pharmacies across the country, including major chains and smaller companies.
-"We should have them between the end of June and the beginning of July.
-And distribution will be continuous," he says.
+The first sale will be around 350,000 units, which will uniformly supply pharmacies across the country, including major chains and smaller businesses.
+"Between the end of June and the beginning of July, we will already have them on pharmacy counters.
+And distribution will be continuous," says Sanchez.

-The patent for semaglutide in Brazil, held by the Danish company Novo Nordisk, with the brands Ozempic and Wegpvy, expired in March of this year.
+The patent for semaglutide in Brazil, held by the Danish company Novo Nordisk, with the products Ozempic and Wegovy, expired in March of this year.
 The company attempted to extend the exclusivity period in court, in its view, to compensate for the lost time, but the Supreme Federal Court (STF) ruled that the 20-year ownership period had been fulfilled.

 EMS was also the first to launch the national version of liraglutide, in August of last year, with Olire and Lirux.
 The patent for the reference drug, also from Novo Nordisk, expired in August 2024.